Fcornaire/balatro-vs/README.md

 This mod has only been developed and tested on windows, probably won't work on other platform (but might happen in the future ?)

+Also this mod was developed for the 1.0.X version, meaning it will break when an official major update drop (will need some adjustements).

 Before starting, i suggest to make a backup of your current save file just in case.
 You can find your saves in your computer at `%AppData%/Balatro` with folder 1 to 3 being the profiles and the `settings.jkr` file being the current game settings (`steam_autocloud.vdf` is probably some steam related stuff, i think it can be ignored).
 Copy those somewhere to backup if needed for some reason

 This mod run with [lovely-injector](https://github.com/ethangreen-dev/lovely-injector) (tested on version v0.7.1):